Filling holes in a wood surface or piece of unfinished furniture will require wood putty or wood filler. So, which one is better?

 How To Use Wood Filler

 We did the same thing with this retro rainbow dresser.
-We applied the filler to imperfections and knots.
-In this case, we smoothed it down nicely and painted over it.
-This is perfect for knotty wood that you want to paint.
+For imperfections and knots, we used filler.
+In this case, we smoothed it down and painted over it.

 How To Use Wood Putty